noaione/yuusha-shoukan-ln/sources/v13/chapter2.md

 minutes left, I looked at my sculpture, which was nearing completion, and one thought came to my mind.

-...What the f\*ck is this?
+...What the hell is this?
 This... “creepy creature”...

 “Skin as lumpy as crags”, “legs that looked like a squashed fruit”, “face that is so close to the ground for some reason”, “a tail... that doesn’t look like a